 Common Reasons to Convert from Chapter 7 to Chapter 13

 Most people in Philadelphia want to file for Chapter 7.
 It is the fastest way to get rid of debt and you are not required to pay any of your creditors.
 However, there are times when a debtor wants to convert to Chapter 13.

 If you were in foreclosure and were just attempting to buy some extra time, you might want to convert to Chapter 13 if your circumstances changed for the better.
 For example, you found a better paying job or came into an inheritance.
 If the decision is in good faith, the court will typically allow the conversion.
 However, if you hid assets or lied about your income, the court might not permit the conversion.

 There are also some benefits available in Chapter 13 that are not available in Chapter 7.
 For example, you might be able to eliminate a second mortgage on your house through Chapter 13.
 Typically, our Pennsylvania bankruptcy attorney will go through the pros and cons of each chapter with you, but there are cases where someone changes their mind.
 If you filed for Chapter 7 and decided that you wanted to attempt to remove your second mortgage in Chapter 13, our office would file a motion to convert.

 If an error occurred or if you made a mistake in listing income, property, or a valuable asset, the court could file a motion to convert your case to Chapter 13.

 Is it a good idea to shift your bankruptcy type?

-This is a decision only you and your attorney can make together.
+This is a decision you should make together with our Philadelphia bankruptcy attorney.
 You should usually only seek to change your Chapter type in some very specific cases.

 Another would be if you’re having trouble paying the Chapter 13 plan.
 We’d usually seek a modification of the plan from the trustee first.
 If a change in life circumstances is the reason for the trouble then the trustee will usually approve the change.